The Podcast

 Melanie Hackworth, OTD/S ’26

 Melanie Hackworth graduated from Florida Gulf Coast University in 2019 with her bachelors of science in Community Health.
 She went on to work as a Patient Data Coordinator and later as an ACO Care Manager at a non-profit clinic, Family Health Centers of SWFL, Inc until April of 2023.
 She started attending Washington University in St. Louis as a doctor of occupational therapy student starting in August of 2023.
-She has several areas of interest that she would like to explore such as, advocacy, community-based practice, hand therapy, and mental health.
-Outside of academics, she enjoys partaking in video games, drawing, needle-felting, attending STL City soccer games, exploring St. Louis with her husband, and lounging around with her two tuxedo cats.
+She has several areas of interest that she would like to explore such as, advocacy, school-based practice, hand therapy, and inpatient pediatrics.
+Outside of academics, she enjoys partaking in video games, drawing, pickleball, needle-felting, attending STL City soccer games, exploring St. Louis with her husband, and lounging around with her two tuxedo cats.

 Téa Soberano, OTD/S ’25